List of non-video game media featuring Mario: Events

 National Mario Day is an annual celebration to commemorate Mario on March 10.
 This date is chosen because "MAR 10" looks like the name MARIO.
 Gamers can commemorate the occasion by playing games from the series, or with Mario-themed events, and coordinating on social media with the hashtag #NationalMarioDay.

 In 2014 the Christian Science Monitor advised parents that Mario Day was an opportunity to bond with their children, and listed Mario Day-themed events parents could take their children to, to encourage that bonding.
 In 2016, Nintendo created a video about the event, where Mario caused chaos in their American offices; and "brought some joy to the monotonous workday in the ways only Mario could."
 Chad Concelmo of Destructoid appears in the video.

 In March 2013, Nintendo began the Year of Luigi.
 This included a year of Luigi-themed games like Dr. Luigi, Mario & Luigi Dream Team and New Super Luigi U. A Luigi's Mansion statue was released on Club Nintendo.
 On March 19, 2014, the Year of Luigi ended.

 In September 2020, Nintendo started the Super Mario Bros.
-35th Anniversary event, which lasted from September 3, 2020 to March 31, 2021.
+35th Anniversary event, which lasted from September 3, 2020, to March 31, 2021.
 This event began with a Nintendo Direct which announced many games, as well as covering already released Mario themed merchandise, clothing and in game events.

 Theme parks

-Super Nintendo World is a themed area within Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe, a under construction for Universal Studios Singapore.
+Super Nintendo World is a themed area within Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe, and under construction for Universal Studios Singapore.
 The iterations of this area and its attractions are themed to the Super Mario franchise, as well as the Yoshi's Island spin-off series, and the Donkey Kong Country series.